ryland-mueller/ttpms_v2_external_front/README.md

 # TTPMS V2 External Front Sensor Application
-The application running on the TTPMS V2 external front sensor main board.
+The application running on the TTPMS V2 external front sensor main boards.
 Communicates with the wireless receiver through Bluetooth LE.<br />

 The board definition files (link to repo below) are required in order to build and flash this application onto a TTPMS V2 sensor board.